First tropical storm warning of hurricane season issued as coastal Texas braces for possible flooding

 The tropical storm warning covers coastal Texas areas from Port O'Connor to the mouth of the Rio Grande and extends downward along the Gulf Coast of Mexico.
 Rainfall linked to the potential tropical cyclone was expected to affect large parts of Central America, too.

 Although a map released by the National Hurricane Center showed the storm system striking coastal areas just after midnight on Thursday, meteorologists noted that the impacts would likely be felt on land sooner than that.
-The latest forecasts indicated that the system would likely increase in strength over the next 36 hours before becoming a tropical storm.
+The latest forecasts indicated that the system was already packing maximum sustained winds near 40 miles per hour, which would likely increase in strength over the next 36 hours.

 In Texas, the hurricane center said moderate coastal flooding could begin along the coast as soon as Tuesday morning and continue through the middle of the week.
 The situation was forecast to worsen on Wednesday for people in the tropical storm warning area.

-The annual Atlantic Hurricane Season officially began on June 1 and will run through the end of November, with most storm activity typically happening during the later months of that window, between mid-August and mid-October.

 The National Hurricane Center upgraded what had been the current season's first tropical storm watch to a tropical storm warning at 4 a.m.
 CT on Tuesday.
-The difference accounts for timing — forecasters will generally issue a "watch" when tropical storm conditions are possible in the impacted area within roughly 36 hours, and a "warning" when the conditions become more imminent, about 24 hours out.
+Three hours later, the government of Mexico issued a tropical storm warning for the parts of the country's northeastern coast, south of the mouth of the Rio Grande to Puerto de Altamira, replacing the tropical storm watch previously effected there.
+The difference accounts for timing — forecasters will generally issue a "watch" when tropical storm conditions are possible in the impacted area within roughly 48 hours, and a "warning" when the conditions become more imminent, about 36 hours out.

+This week's potential storm was tracking north over the Gulf on Tuesday morning and forecast to turn west and west-northwest toward land overnight and into Wednesday, before approaching the western Gulf on Wednesday night, the hurricane center said.
+Places across northeastern Mexico and southern Texas could see between 5 and 10 inches of rainfall, although forecasters noted that inundation could be more severe in some areas.

+"The combination of dangerous storm surge and the tide will cause normally dry areas near the coast to be flooded by rising waters moving inland from the shoreline," reads a Tuesday advisory from the hurricane center issued at 7 a.m.
+CT.